Paths of Distinction

 Students engage with a series of interactive online modules, take a teaching elective during Phase 3, and develop a medical education project in consultation with a faculty mentor.
 PoD MedEd students also collaborate with faculty and colleagues through participation in learning community events.

-MD students who participate in the Path of Distinction in Medical Education will:
+MD students who participate in the Path of Distinction in Medical Education must be in good academic standing in the MD program and will:

 - Complete Foundations of Medical Education Online Modules